NXT Tag Team Championship: History

-In August 2022, WWE announced that the NXT UK brand would go on hiatus and would relaunch as NXT Europe in 2023.
-As such, NXT UK's championship's were unified into their respective NXT championship counterparts.
+In August 2022, WWE announced that the NXT UK brand would go on hiatus and would relaunch as NXT Europe at a later time.
+As such, NXT UK's championships were unified into their respective NXT championship counterparts.
 On September 4, 2022, at Worlds Collide, Pretty Deadly (Elton Prince and Kit Wilson) defeated Gallus (Mark Coffey and Wolfgang), reigning NXT Tag Team Champions The Creed Brothers (Brutus Creed and Julius Creed), and NXT UK Tag Team Champions Brooks Jensen and Josh Briggs in a fatal four-way tag team elimination match to unify the NXT UK Tag Team Championship into the NXT Tag Team Championship.
 Jensen and Briggs were recognized as the final NXT UK Tag Team Champions, while Pretty Deadly went forward as the unified NXT Tag Team Champions.

+The NXT Tag Team Championship became the first WWE championship to be defended in Total Nonstop Action Wrestling (TNA), where Nathan Frazer and Axiom successfully defended the title against The Rascalz (Zachary Wentz and Trey Miguel) on the January 23, 2025, episode of Impact!.
+The Hardy Boyz (Jeff Hardy and Matt Hardy) would then become the first TNA contracted wrestlers to win a WWE championship when they won the NXT Tag Team Championship by defeating DarkState (Dion Lennox and Osiris Griffin) in a Winners Take All match, in which The Hardy Boyz defended the TNA World Tag Team Championship, at NXT vs. TNA Showdown on October 7, 2025.